 I mean, I suppose I win because I am in charge of the game and everything that my dog gets, but I often let him have the toy.

-Or the person tries to win every time…
+Or, the person tries to win every time…

-And, it is very difficult to drop your toy and end a game if you are overstimulated and excited and you never win the toy.
+It is very difficult to drop your toy and end a game if you are overstimulated and excited and you never win the toy.